Campusoft/knowledge_base/architecture/authentication.md

 A one-time password (OTP) is an automatically generated sequence of numeric or alphanumeric characters that will authenticate a user for a single login or transaction.
 It is used in a multifactor authentication (MFA) process to secure access to data.

+## Passwordless

+Passwordless connections do not require the user to remember a password.
+Instead, another mechanism is used to prove identity, such as a one-time code sent through email or SMS, every time the user logs in.

 # Revoking Access